 - Launch Shadow of Tomb Raider.

 - Under Display, select Off for DirectX 12.

 - Relaunch the game and check if the error is resolved.

 The newer version of Nvidia drivers can conflict and crash your game if you are using DirectX 12.
 However, if you disable DirectX 12, the crashes should stop.

-That said, turning off DirectX 12 can negatively affect as you may notice frame drops in city areas.
-If you see frame drops, it is better to roll back to a previous version of Nvidia driver and keep DirectX 12 enabled.
+That said, turning off DirectX 12 can negatively affect you as you may notice frame drops in city areas.
+If you see frame drops, it is better to roll back to a previous version of the Nvidia driver and keep DirectX 12 enabled.